-Signs Of Autism During Pregnancy: Causes & Risks 2023
+Signs Of Autism During Pregnancy: Causes & Risks In 2024

 As a prospective parent, being aware of the risk factors associated with autism is key to reducing your unborn child’s risk of developing this neurodevelopmental disorder.
 Risk factors can be both pregnancy-related and environmental, such as:

-You might ask, “Can autism be detected before birth?”
-Evidence suggests at least two signs of autism during pregnancy within the first two years of life.
+You might ask, “Can autism be detected before birth?” or “Can you test for autism before birth?”
+Evidence suggests at least two autism symptoms in pregnancy within the first two years of life.
 However, these early signs of autism may not be visible on the surface.

 Instead, it may require medical testing, such as magnetic resonance imaging scans, as the symptoms appear related to the child’s developing brain.